Marketing analytics

 Settings and configuration

-Native data warehouse sources
+Native sources

-Required tables for native sources:
+Supported native sources:

-Non-native data warehouse sources
+Data warehouse sources

 Required field mappings: